Departments

 French, Italian and Spanish

-French and Italian as the second national language strengthens multilingualism in Switzerland and promotes awareness of Swiss identity and national cohesion.
+French and Italian as national languages strengthen multilingualism in Switzerland and promote awareness of Swiss identity and national cohesion.
 By learning additional languages, including Spanish, students broaden their understanding of the different linguistic communities of this country – not only linguistically, but also socially and culturally.

 Geography